secretGeek/today-i-learned-staging/boring_ideas/powershell_experiments.md

-# powershell experiments.
+# Powershell experiments with Alias

-# See if there's any alias for a command...
+## See if there's any alias for a command...

 Often you know the alias and not the command.

 e.g.

 	get-alias "dir"

 ... teaches you that `dir` is an alias for `get-childitem`